singhgautam7/GCP-PDE-preparation---GRS/study_material/others/ai_ml_terminologies.md

 ### Overfitting
 - Fits too well with the training data
 - When the model performs great on the input(training) data but poorly on the test data
-- Sufficient complex models can lead to overfitting
 - Correction for overfitting:
         - Regularization, which limits the amount of data captured.

 ### Underfitting
 - When the model performs poorly on the input(training) data but great on the test data.
-- Insufficiently complex models can lead to underfitting.
 - Correction for underfitting:
         - Increase the complexity of model.
 Ex: Increase the number of layers in deep learning.
         - Increase the training time, epochs